shanzi/myicons/README.md

 ## Compatibility

-Both this application and the icon fonts it builds has been tested under IE11+, Chrome, Firefox and Safari.
-IE6-IE8 are **NOT** supported by now.
+Both this application been tested under IE11+, Chrome, Firefox and Safari.
+The web fonts and css built will work under IE9+, but IE6-IE8 are **NOT** supported by now.

 If you meet any compatibility problems under IE11+, Chrome, Firefox and Safari, please report a issue.